Median scoring rules now supported! *

 - MFL URL Prefix (MyFantasy only): Input the two-digit number that follows “www” when the league is displayed on the web.

 - League ID: Input the League ID.
 For most hosting sites this is a 4-10 digit number.
 For some it is more complex (and longer).
 For Google Sheets data import, see below for full details.
+For Professional Leagues, choose the desired league among those shown.

 - Enter Last Week of Season (MyFantasy only): Enter the number of weeks in the regular season (e.g. usually 13-15 for ff).